secretnodes/secretnodes.org/docs/tutorials/deploy-secretnode-nuc.md

 **Intel NUC Models Confirmed Compatible**
 1. `Intel NUC 8i7BEK`, `NUC8I3BEK`, `NUC6i5SYH`, `8i5BEh4`

-Recommended Models
+Secretnodes.org Recommended Models
-8i3BEK, 8i5BEK, 8i7BEK.
-For reference these are reccomended merely because our test model is an 8i7BEK.
+8i3BEH, 8i5BEH, 8i7BEH.

 If this guide works for you, please report which NUC you used [here](https://forum.enigma.co/c/enigma-nodes) and we'll add it to the list.